Which muscles are primarily responsible for the process of breathing?

 Prepare for your Paramedic School Entry Exam with our comprehensive quiz.
 Study effectively with flashcards and multiple choice questions, each offering hints and explanations to boost your confidence.
 Ace your exam!

-The muscles that are primarily responsible for the process of breathing are the intercostal muscles and the diaphragm.
+The intercostal muscles and diaphragm are primarily responsible for the process of breathing, making this choice the correct answer.
 The diaphragm is a dome-shaped muscle located at the base of the thoracic cavity.
-When it contracts, it flattens and increases the volume of the thoracic cavity, creating a negative pressure that pulls air into the lungs.
-The intercostal muscles, situated between the ribs, assist by elevating the rib cage, which further expands the thoracic cavity and facilitates inhalation.
+When it contracts, it moves downward, increasing the volume of the thoracic cavity, which causes air to be drawn in through the lungs.
+The intercostal muscles, located between the ribs, assist in this process by expanding and contracting the rib cage, which also contributes to the increase and decrease in thoracic volume during inhalation and exhalation.
+Together, these muscles effectively control the mechanics of breathing under normal conditions.

 Subscribe